cockroachdb/docs/cockroachcloud/free-faqs.md

 ### Are partitioning or change data capture available to me?

-No, change data capture and partitioning are not available on {{ site.data.products.serverless }} clusters, but will be in the future.
+No, partitioning is not available on {{ site.data.products.serverless }} clusters, but will be in the future.

+Change data capture is available on {{ site.data.products.serverless }} clusters through [core changefeeds](../{{site.versions["stable"]}}/changefeed-for.html).
+See [Stream Data out of your {{ site.data.products.serverless }} cluster](run-bulk-operations.html#stream-data-out-of-your-cockroachcloud-free-beta-cluster) for an example of creating a core changefeed.

 ### Do you have a UI?
 How can I see details?